putridparrot/PutridParrot.Presentation/README.md

 view model from, each building upon the functionality of the other.

 If speed is your main concern, you might simply roll your own INotifyPropertyChanged implementation, in which cases these classes only offer some shared functionality which could be of use.
-But if you want to be close to the metal you can use the NotifyPropertyChanged class as your base, along with extension methods (I think they were originally inspired by Reactive UI, I cannot recall now).
+If you want to be close to the metal you can use the NotifyPropertyChanged class as your base, along with extension methods (I think they were originally inspired by Reactive UI, I cannot recall now).

 *One of the main aims of these classes is to remove "plumbing" code from your view model, hopefully leaving